-At a high-level, this makes sense.
+At a high level, this makes sense.
 An optimized workflow throughout the security installation process leads to greater profitability and better customer satisfaction while helping integrators avoid missed deadlines and penalty fees.

 Executives hijack the project and begin implementing changes based on the integrator’s financial perspective rather than the customer’s point of view and delivering a system they can use effectively.
 This can lead to a lack of alignment with the actual security systems’ needs and common issues.

 During any installation process, maintaining an accurate and updated scope of work is always key.
 That, along with your bill of materials, can act as an installation guide for field technicians during the install process.

 Unfortunately, maintaining a clear scope of work isn’t as simple as it seems because your project specifications are only as good as the individuals who provide them.

 Even if the person delivering your scope of work is reasonably qualified, it’s difficult to ensure that accurate drawings are matched with corresponding parts.
 This documentation is usually provided on multiple sheets of paper, making it confusing and difficult to follow for even the most experienced technician.